vega/voyager/README.md

 bower link
 ```

-Then go to your Polestar directory and run
+Then go to this project's directory and run

 ```
 bower link datalib